 How can you capture the visual texture of fabric for high-end, online retail?
 This was the challenge that fashion retail start-up Change of Paradigm and University College London (UCL) gave robotics consultancy Robotae, as part of a twelve month Innovate UK-funded project.

-London and Paris based Change of Paradigm is developing a B2C e-commerce platform, miximaliste.com, offering exclusive capsule collections from independent womenswear designers.
-They aim to provide luxury fashion to “digital native” millennial women at an affordable price, by selling exclusively from photorealistic 3D-simulated garments before they’re produced, eliminating over-production.
+Change of Paradigm is developing a retail platform, miximaliste.com, offering high-end ladies’ fashion by selling exclusively from photorealistic 3D-simulated garments before they’re produced, eliminating over-production and reducing supply-chain costs.

-In this early stage of the programme, Robotae has designed a gonioreflectometer to take images of textile samples from different angles, illuminated from many directions to measure their reflectance.
+In this early stage of the programme, Robotae has designed a gonioreflectometer to take images of textile samples from different angles, illuminated from many directions to characterise their reflectance.
 By gathering these visual properties, the eventual 3D rendered images will display accurate texture and movement of the materials.
-Robotae’s Director, Dr Kevin Rathbone, designed and built the device at Robotae’s offices in St John’s Innovation Centre, Cambridge, including construction of a purpose-built darkroom to house the system.
+Robotae designed and built the device, including construction of a purpose-built darkroom to house the system.

-Tim Weyrich, Professor of Visual Computing at UCL, is a specialist in the measurement and acquisition of surface reflectance of complex materials and is overseeing the project as technical authority.
+Tim Weyrich, Professor of Visual Computing at UCL, is a specialist in the measurement and acquisition of surface reflectance of complex materials and is leading the UCL team.

 “Most gonioreflectometer designs would put the textile sample on a turntable, so you could avoid rotating your camera around it,” says Tim.
 “We had to do this in a more sophisticated way, as when you are photographing a delicate structure, it can change the moment you move it.
 So it was very important that the sample we imaged was motionless and static.”